angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ## Providers

-A service provider *provides* the concrete, runtime version of a dependency value.
+A service provider *provides* the concrete, runtime instance associated with a dependency token.
 The injector relies on **providers** to create instances of the services that the injector injects into components, directives, pipes, and other services.